locize/blog/source/_posts/i18next-migrate.md

 Execute the [locize cli](https://github.com/locize/locize-cli) [migrate](https://github.com/locize/locize-cli#migration-of-existing-i18next-files) command.

 Copy-Paste the project-id and the api-key from your locize project settings page, and use it as arguments for your command.
-Also make sure to pass the path of your current translation files.
+Also, make sure to pass the path of your current translation files.

 `npx locize migrate --project-id d950a914-a349-4b04-94ac-000fdf28beed --api-key 4cde8595-062b-44a7-b645-6a3fe739e792 --path public/locales`